-Generally, after a target business becomes aware of a government investigation, it should retain external counsel to carefully scope, plan and execute an appropriate internal investigation to develop its own understanding of the facts; however, the target business should be careful not to take any steps that may constitute 'tipping-off' or interference with the government investigation.
+Generally, after a target business becomes aware of a government investigation, it should retain external counsel to carefully scope, plan and execute an appropriate internal investigation to develop its own understanding of the facts; however, the target business should be careful not to take any steps that may constitute 'tipping-off', obstruction or interference with the government investigation.

-Tipping-off is an offence under section 57(1) of the CDSA and section 10B(1) of the Terrorism (Suppression of Financing) Act 2002.
-Interfering with a government investigation may also constitute an offence under section 204A of the Penal Code which, among other matters, criminalises the commission of an act 'that has a tendency to obstruct, prevent, pervert or defeat the course of justice', knowing that the act is likely to, or intending for the act to, obstruct, prevent, pervert or defeat the course of justice.
+Tipping-off is an offence under section 57(1) of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Bene fits) Act 1992 (CDSA) and section 10B(1) of the Terrorism (Suppression of Financing) Act 2002.
+Interfering with a government investigation may also constitute an offence under section 204A of the Penal Code 1871 which, among other matters, criminalises the commission of an act 'that has a tendency to obstruct, prevent, pervert or defeat the course of justice', knowing that the act is likely to, or intending for the act to, obstruct, prevent, pervert or defeat the course of justice.